 - The XDS shall be able to clear, within 48 hours, any backlogs accumulated during scheduled or unscheduled downtimes.

 2.4 Information Management

 A primary role of information management is to give the users efficient access to the XDAAC-held data products, providing them with all of the information and tools to search, locate, select, and obtain those products and services required to perform their science investigations.
 These products may be stored in the archives or may entail either higher level processing of an archived product or the placement of an acquisition and processing request.
 Information management may include XDS-specific, stand-alone client(s) in addition to Earthdata Search.
-The XDS shall support the export of granule and collection metadata to the CMR using appropriate software tools to facilitate cross-XDS access to EOS data holdings.
-As a best practice, the XDS should use the CMR as its own inventory data discovery system.
+The XDS shall support the export of granule and collection metadata to CMR using appropriate software tools to facilitate cross-XDS access to EOS data holdings.
+As a best practice, the XDS should use CMR as its own inventory data discovery system.

 2.4.1 Website Management